-Yiadom-Boakye was the 2012 recipient of the Pinchuk Foundation Future Generation Prize, which was accompanied by a solo exhibition of her work.
-She was short-listed for the 2013 Turner Prize, a monograph of her work was published by Prestel in 2014.
+Yiadom-Boakye received the Future Generation Art Prize and the Carnegie Prize in 2012 and 2018 respectively.
+She was shortlisted for the 2013 Turner Prize, and a monograph of her work was published by Prestel in 2014.

 Her work can be found in numerous collections, such as Arts Council Collection, UK; Art Gallery of South Australia; Baltimore Museum of Art; Kunsthalle Mannheim; Leeds University Art Collection; Museum of Modern Art, New York; National Museum of African Art, Smithsonian Institution, Washington DC; Utah Museum of Fine Arts, Salt Lake City; and Victoria & Albert Museum, London, among others.